syrkis/virian.org/src/lib/text/the-numerical-representation-of-meaning-1.md

 ---
-slug: placeholder
-title: The Numerical Representation of Meaning
+title: Place holder blah blah
 subtitle: The Numerical Representation of Meaning
 description: Computers, increasingly, make and assist decision that traditionally where exclusively of a human domain.
 Language especially is an